ironicbadger/pms-wiki/docs/02-tech-stack/snapraid.md

+---
+description: For most PMS deployments, your media will be spread across a handful of JBOD drives merged together with [mergerfs](mergerfs.md).
+Without SnapRAID if a drive were to fail, you'd instantly lose all data on the failed drive forever.
+With SnapRAID you're able to rebuild that failed drive using parity data from your last snapshot.
+---

 # SnapRAID

 [SnapRAID](https://www.snapraid.it/) provides us some basic protection against drive failures and pairs well with [mergerfs](mergerfs.md).
 Perhaps confusingly, you don't need one for the other to fuction.